nishantsingh93/World-s-Biggest-Data-Breaches/README.md

-## Future Scope
+## Future Scope of Improvement:

-In the future following things can be done with the data set:

-* Gather Stack Prices by month and day to see a more clear effect
+### Given Enough time I would have liked to do the following things:

+* Gather the exact information about the date of the hack so that we can better plot the effect of stock prices weekly/monthly/yearly vs the hack date.
-* Gather more data on specific details on which kind of users were affected by the hack as the wall Street reacts differently to different types of customers
+* Gather more data on specific details on which kind of users were affected by the hack as the wall Street reacts differently to different types of customers.
-* Do a more interactive visualization to get the message across
+* To select different a metric for comparison, as I selected average price over a period of time, but I think I had the time I would have compared how each or most affected companies did in the year they were hacked on monthly basis and over a period of time.
+* To acquire more data on analyst reactions and investor reactions to understand better as to why these companies perform as they are doing now.
 ## References

 The following references were used for this redesign project: